mohitmewara/Twitter-Engine-With-UI/README.md

-# Twitter-Engine-With-UI
+# Twitter With UI
-This project uses the Phoenix web framework to implement a WebSocket interface to twitter backend engine implementation.

-To start Phoenix server:
+To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`